Eleven Hours in Kuala Lumpur: A Visit to Batu Caves

 Other airlines serving Singapore-Manila route were also fully booked for the succeeding days.
 I supposed it was due to coming holy week, that Overseas Filipino Workers were already returning home.
 Whatever the reason of the passenger traffic congestion, I was in a bad position.
 So I thought of other ways of going back to the Philippines, and via Kuala Lumpur , which is close enough to Singapore, is a good option.

-The Singapore to Kuala Lumpur ticket of Air Asia was a very good deal, only 7 Singapore Dollars (SGD) base fare, thanks to their continually cheap flights.
+The Singapore to Kuala Lumpur ticket of Air Asia was a very good deal, only 7 Singapore Dollars (SGD) base fare.
 The fare summed up to 57 SGD with all the taxes, baggage fee and surcharge, still easy to bear though.
 But the Kuala Lumpur to Manila ticket was pain in my pocket, 498 Malaysian ringgit (MYR) base fare, 616 MYR with all the charges and taxes.
 I did my booking with my eyes closed.
 I didn’t have any other choice, it was the cheapest I surveyed.

 With my flight to Kuala Lumpur still in the morning, I still had six hours to waste and without anything to do, I just stretched out in a row of seats in Terminal 1 of Changi Airport to sleep.
 The other rows were already occupied with sleepers, I counted three.